Lineage (Buddhism): Six patriarchs

 The earliest lineages described the lineage from Bodhidharma to Huineng.
 There is no generally accepted 7th Chinese Patriarch.

 The principle teachers of the Chan, Zen and Seon traditions are commonly known in English translations as "Patriarchs".
 However, the more precise terminology would be "Ancestors" or "Founders" (祖 (zǔ)) and "Ancestral Masters" or "Founding Masters" (祖師), as the commonly used Chinese terms are gender neutral.
 Various records of different authors are known, which give a variation of transmission lines:

 Continuous lineage from Gautama Buddha

 Eventually these descriptions of the lineage evolved into a continuous lineage from Gautama Buddha to Bodhidharma.
 The idea of a line of descent from Gautama is the basis for the distinctive lineage tradition of Chan.

-According to the Song of Enlightenment (證道歌 Zhèngdào gē) by Yǒngjiā Xuánjué (665-713), one of the chief disciples of Huineng, Bodhidharma was the 28th Patriarch of Buddhism in a line of descent from Gautama Buddha through his disciple Mahākāśyapa:
+According to the Song of Enlightenment (證道歌 Zhèngdào gē) attributed to Yǒngjiā Xuánjué (665–713), who was one of the chief disciples of Huineng, Bodhidharma was the 28th Patriarch of Buddhism in a line of descent from Gautama Buddha through his disciple Mahākāśyapa:

 The Denkoroku gives 28 patriarchs in this transmission, and 53 overall: